Litoprobka/canary/README.md

 # A very WIP programming language

-An unnamed (as of yet) Haskell-like programming languge
+Canary (name subject to change), a Haskell-like programming languge

 There's no concrete plan for the language.
 For the most part, I'm just figuring out how compilers work.

 ## What is implemented

-- a parser that supports 90% of the syntax
+- a parser
 - name resolution
-- type checking
+- type checking with dependent types (but no higher order unification yet), pattern exhaustiveness checking
+- custom operators
+- a tree-walk interpeter that's used for elaboration

 ## What is lacking